lewisyl/greed-kata/README.md

     - let faceOne = 0, faceTwo = 0, ..., faceSix = 0, sum = 0;
     - Loop thru the arr, add 1 to the relevant ones as the counts
     - long if-else statement to go thru all rules, add points to sum if any
+- Switch statement would also work fine for solving this problem.

 ## Game Description